General Santos: Education

-Aside from more than 50 Private Schools, such as The Quantum Academy, and more than 100 public schools, General Santos hosts three universities.
-These are the Notre Dame of Dadiangas University, Mindanao State University – General Santos City and New Era University – General Santos Branch.
-It also houses colleges such as the Doña Lourdes Institute of Technology.
+Aside from more than 50 Private Schools and Colleges, such as The Quantum Academy, and the Ramon Magsaysay Memorial Colleges, and more than 100 public schools, General Santos hosts four universities.
+These are the Notre Dame of Dadiangas University; Mindanao State University – General Santos City; New Era University – General Santos Branch.

-Soon, the General Santos campus of the country's oldest academic institution, University of Santo Tomas, will rise in Barangay Ligaya.
+The General Santos campus of the country's oldest academic institution, University of Santo Tomas, located in Barangay Ligaya, officially opened its first operations in the school year 2024-2025.